Mount Young - Hirakimata

 Size: 2885 hectares

 The Mount Young – Hirakimata biodiversity focus area is situated on public land on Aotea / Great Barrier Island.
+The Mount Young - Hirakimata biodiversity focus area covers both Mount Young and Hirakimata / Mount Hobson.
 The land is administered by the Department of Conservation.

 It is an extensive area of continuous native vegetation on rugged volcanic terrain.

 The ecosystems found within this biodiversity focus area include:

 - coastal forest (WF4) and pōhutukawa treeland on coastal cliffs (CL1) along a stretch of open coastline and within a sheltered bay on the west coast of the island

 - a mosaic (mix) of kauri, podocarp, broadleaved forest (WF11) and regenerating kānuka forest and scrub (VS2)